kubeshop/testkube/docs/docs/cli/testkube_get_template.md

 ### Synopsis

-Get template, you can change output format, to get single details pass name as first arg
+Get template allows you to change the output format.
+To get single details, pass the template name as the first argument.

 ```
 testkube get template <templateName> [flags]